-The Non-Residential Drug Abuse Treatment Program (NRDAP) is a psychoeducational, therapeutic group designed for general population inmates who report a history of problematic substance use.
-NRDAP is available to inmates at every institution.
-The purpose of NRDAP is to afford all inmates with a substance use problem the opportunity to receive treatment.
+The Non-Residential Drug Abuse Program (NRDAP) is a psychoeducational/therapeutic group designed for general population individuals who report a history of problematic substance use.
+NRDAP is available to individuals at every institution.
+The purpose of NRDAP is to afford all individuals with a substance use problem the opportunity to receive treatment.

-NRDAP groups are conducted 90 - 120 minutes per week for a minimum of 12 weeks and a maximum of 24 weeks.
-The content addresses criminal lifestyles and provides skill-building opportunities in the areas of rational thinking, communication skills, and institution/community adjustment.
+NRDAP groups are conducted 90-120 minutes per week for 12-16 weeks.
+The content addresses criminal lifestyles and provides skill-building opportunities in the areas of managing difficult emotions, rational thinking, communication skills, and institution/community adjustment.

-Cognitions and Substance Use
+Anti-Social Peers, Cognitions and Substance Use